Epidemiology and Infectious Disease

 Program Overview

-The Southeast Health District (SEHD) epidemiology and infectious disease programs investigate and conduct surveillance for diseases and other health conditions that affect residents throughout the 16-county district.
-By monitoring and responding to disease events like HIV, influenza, tuberculosis, vaccine-preventable diseases, outbreaks, and biological attacks, appropriate interventions and control measures can be implemented to lessen the health effects on the community and improve the overall health status in the community.
+The Southeast Health District (SEHD) epidemiology and infectious disease response programs investigate and conduct surveillance for diseases and other health conditions that affect residents throughout the 16-county jurisdiction.
+By monitoring and responding to disease events like HIV and other sexually transmitted infections, vaccine-preventable diseases, outbreaks, and biological attacks, among others, appropriate interventions and control measures can be implemented to lessen the health effects on the community and improve the overall health status in the community.

 Program activities include:

-• Conducting active, passive, and syndromic surveillance to detect diseases and adverse health conditions
+• Conducting active, passive, and syndromic surveillance to detect and identify diseases and adverse health conditions

-• Providing guidance for healthcare professionals, facilities, and other agencies and organizations regarding disease prevention, control, and testing
+• Providing guidance for healthcare professionals, facilities, and other agencies and organizations regarding disease reporting, prevention, testing, and control

 Disease Reporting